 It's not the corn syrup, maple flavored, copy cat stuff you buy at the store.
 Although you can find pure maple syrup there also, you just don't know how far it's traveled.
 I don't really know of any places in Illinois beside small "homesteaders" like us.
-Most of that pure syrup comes from Vermont or New Hampshire, or something like that.

 So anyway, you find maple trees.
 You may have a few in your yard.
 The best ones are Sugar Maples, hence the name.